elor/tuvero/doc/reference/backend/options.md

 # scripts/backend/options.js

-define, store, read and write options of arbitrary type
+Provide functions to define, store, read and write options objects of arbitrary type.
+Can be used by other code to maintain their internal set of options

 Undefined behavior (most likely infinite loops) on nesting loops

+* Exports: Options
 * Author: Erik E. Lorenz
 * Mail: <erik.e.lorenz@gmail.com>
 * License: MIT License